telerik/teststudio-docs/docs/prerequisites/configure-your-browser/chrome.md

 # Configuring Chrome for Test Studio Automation

-To configure Google Chrome for web automation with Test Studio following steps need to be performed:
+To configure Google Chrome for web automation with Test Studio, there are certain settings required.
+Complete the following steps to adjust the browser for test recording and execution.

 ## 1. Install Progress Extensions